compuphase/piezo-preamplifier/README.md

 guitars.
 Amplification is fixed at 1&times; &mdash;the circuit is only to adapt the impedance (piezo bridge pickups are pretty loud already).

+Input impedance is *only* 1M&Omega;, but that is because the bridge pickup that I designed this circuit for has a capacitance of only 2pF.
+Plus, it is for a guitar, so a low bound of roughly 80Hz on the frequency range is fine (it does not have to go down to 20Hz).

 It is a pretty classic opamp circuit, with the main feature being that it is quite compact (and notably: narrow).
 The idea is to fit this preamplifier into a slot immediately below the pickup.